 - They are also prone to respiratory issues and infections.
 Breathing can be affected because of weak chest muscle.

 - When rickets become very severe, it can cause low level of calcium in the blood.

-- Vitamin D deficiency also causes cardiomyopathy, weakness of heart muscle.
+- Its deficiency also causes cardiomyopathy, weakness of heart muscle.